toncho11/The_Riemannian_Means_Field_classifier_for_EEG_Based_BCI_Data/README.md

 Installation:

-1) As package directly from this git repository use: `pip install git+https://github.com/toncho11/The_Riemannian_Means_Field_classifier_for_EEG_Based_BCI_Data`.
-Currently to use the latest version 0.9 of pyRiemann, it is better to install pyRiemann from git: `pip install git+https://github.com/pyRiemann/pyRiemann`
+1) As package
+* Install directly from this git repository using: `pip install git+https://github.com/toncho11/The_Riemannian_Means_Field_classifier_for_EEG_Based_BCI_Data`
+* You also need to install pyRiemann from git as a second step: `pip install git+https://github.com/pyRiemann/pyRiemann` in order to use the latest version 0.9 that we recommend

 2) Manually
+* download the code from this repository
 * `pip install moabb` (version 1.2 or above)
 * `pip install pyriemann` (use current pyRiemann from Git 0.9.dev0, 0.9 when released, or a version after 0.9) Install pyRiemann after MOABB.
-MOABB can override the version of pyRiemann you want to use.
+MOABB can override pyRiemann with an older version!

 The [example.py](https://github.com/toncho11/The_Riemannian_Means_Field_classifier_for_EEG_Based_BCI_Data/blob/main/examples/example.py) script contains the pipeline we recommend.

 ```
-from mfacc import MFACC
+from mfacc import MFACC #adjust for MFACC location if you installed manually
 from mfacc import ADCSP

 pipelines["ADCSP+MF"] = make_pipeline(